-This document describes the mechanical design of the prototype delay line trolley, concentrating on the most important features and referring to the 3-D views of components included here rather than the detailed design drawings which are supplied separately.
+This document describes the mechanical design of the delay line trolley, concentrating on the most important features and referring to the 3-D views of components included here rather than the detailed design drawings which are supplied separately.
 It should be noted that most of the metal material used in the construction of the trolley is aluminium alloy and much use is made of thread inserts where pieces are to be bolted together.
-Also most pieces are treated with a yellow alochrome finish.
-A set of photographs that show the trolley in various stages of manufacture and integration is included in the appendix.
+Also most pieces are treated with an alochrome finish.